rob-windsor/msgraph-training-authentication/lab.md

     }
     ```

 1. Open the **Controllers/HomeController.cs** file and view the **ReadMail** controller method.
 Unlike the **About** method, this method is not decorated with the `Authorize` attribute.
-The method retrieves the current user's token cache and creates a new `ConfidentialClientApplication` using the user's token cache.
-If there are users in the cache, the code calls `AcquireTokenSilentAsync` which will look in the cache for a token matching the user and the requested scope.
+The method retrieves the current user's token cache and creates a new `IConfidentialClientApplication` using the user's token cache.
+If there are users in the cache, the code calls `AcquireTokenSilent` which will look in the cache for a token matching the user and the requested scope.
 If one is not present, it will attempt to use the refresh token.
 It then attaches the token to the request to Microsoft Graph to retrieve the user's messages.

     ```csharp
     public async Task<ActionResult> ReadMail()
     {
+        IConfidentialClientApplication app = MsalAppBuilder.BuildConfidentialClientApplication();
+        AuthenticationResult result = null;
+        var accounts = await app.GetAccountsAsync();
+        string[] scopes = { "Mail.Read" };

         try
         {
-        string signedInUserID = ClaimsPrincipal.Current.FindFirst(ClaimTypes.NameIdentifier).Value;
-        TokenCache userTokenCache = new MSALSessionCache(signedInUserID, this.HttpContext).GetMsalCacheInstance();

-        ConfidentialClientApplication cca =
-          new ConfidentialClientApplication(clientId, redirectUri, new ClientCredential(appKey), userTokenCache, null);
-        if (cca.Users.Count() > 0)
-        {
-          string[] scopes = { "Mail.Read" };
+            // try to get token silently
-          AuthenticationResult result = await cca.AcquireTokenSilentAsync(scopes, cca.Users.First());
+            result = await app.AcquireTokenSilent(scopes, accounts.FirstOrDefault()).ExecuteAsync().ConfigureAwait(false);

-          HttpClient hc = new HttpClient();
-          hc.DefaultRequestHeaders.Authorization =
-              new System.Net.Http.Headers.AuthenticationHeaderValue("bearer", result.AccessToken);
-          HttpResponseMessage hrm = await hc.GetAsync("https://graph.microsoft.com/v1.0/me/messages");
-          string rez = await hrm.Content.ReadAsStringAsync();
-          ViewBag.Message = rez;
         }
-        else { }
-        return View();
-      }
         catch (MsalUiRequiredException)
         {
             ViewBag.Relogin = "true";
             return View();
         }
         catch (Exception eee)
         {
             ViewBag.Error = "An error has occurred.
 Details: " + eee.Message;
             return View();
         }

+        if (result != null)
+        {
+            // Use the token to read email
+            HttpClient hc = new HttpClient();
+            hc.DefaultRequestHeaders.Authorization = new AuthenticationHeaderValue("bearer", result.AccessToken);
+            HttpResponseMessage hrm = await hc.GetAsync("https://graph.microsoft.com/v1.0/me/messages");

+            string rez = await hrm.Content.ReadAsStringAsync();
+            ViewBag.Message = rez;
+        }

+        return View();
     }
     ```